 There Will Be Times When You Do This And It Starts Right Up.

-This will especially look good to your customer if they come for a second opinion and you confirm they do not need the BMW starter replacement that shop xyz tried selling them.
+This will especially look good to your customer if they come for a second opinion and you confirm they do not need the BMW starter replacement that shop XYZ tried selling them.
+This will also go over well with the wife and make you look awesome if you are a weekend mechanic.

 Try to crank it over.
-If the starter engages it’s the ground.
-Just try it a few times to be sure.
-Find the ground strap that is broken.
-The grounds are located in different locations depending on the year.
+If the starter engages it’s the ground strap 100% Just try it a few times to be sure.
+Start looking and find the ground strap that is broken.
+The grounds are located in different locations depending on the year, usually they are connected to the motor mount arm on the BMW.

 Still no start? no worries, lets move on.

-Yes It Is Buried, But I Have A Few Tricks For You!
-There Is A Way To Access The Starter Signal Wire Fairly Quickly.
+I Have A Few Tricks For You, There Is A Way To Access The Starter Signal Wire Fairly Quickly.

 It is the fatter white wire, as seen here…

-Once we have access to the correct wire, we use our power probe to tap in, we can now see if the starter activation signal is present while cranking.
+Once we have access to the correct wire, we use our power probe to tap in and back probe the signal wire, we can now see if the starter activation signal is present while cranking.

 Now we have checked our ground and signal to the starter, the last thing to confirm is main power to the starter motor.
 This is the feed wire that sends the big amperage to the motor.

-I use a long screwdriver to touch the lug on the starter motor and then use a power probe to check voltage.
+I use a long screwdriver to touch the lug on the starter motor and use a power probe to check voltage by touching the probe to the screwdriver.

-If all of these grounds and voltages are correct its time to get to work replacing that starter.
+If all of the grounds and voltages are correct it’s time to get to work replacing that starter.

-Great, so now it’s time to replace the starter assembly, we have a good diagnoses and the authorization from the customer.
-The very first thing to do here is disconnect the battery.
+Great, so now it’s time to replace the starter assembly, we have a good diagnoses and we know that’s the problem.
+The very first thing to do here is disconnect the battery, this will prevent any issues with shorting out the main power feed wire when working.

 The Battery Is located on the rear passenger side of the trunk behind the side cover.

-We have everything we need so lets get to work.
 Remove the air box and the front air duct first, make sure you put something in any open points of intake…….. unless you want to find out the hard way where that nut you dropped went.
-No need blowing a motor over something stupid, yeah I have seen some crazy things happen over the years, trust me it happens to the best of us.
+No need blowing a motor over something stupid.

 Pay attention here and get any other components disconnected from the intake.